-- The High Priest (Eduardo Ciannelli).
+- The High Priest (Eduardo Ciannelli, Market Woman).
 The “retiring” high priest in charge of the Mummy, who is transferring his knowledge and title to Andoheb.

 - Andoheb (George Zucco, The Mad Ghoul).
-The villain of the movie, who directs the Mummy on his rampage, and for some reason becomes infatuated with Marta.
+The villain of the movie, who directs the Mummy on his rampage.
+But for some reason becomes infatuated with Marta.
 Leading to disaster for him …

 Movie quotes from The Mummy’s Hand (1940)

 Babe Jenson: Hey Steve, can a dame go crazy from being sawed in half too many times?

 Babe Jenson: Little girls who play with guns get hurt.

 Marta Solvani: I’ll get hurt? [fires shots into the door]

 Steve Banning: Those jackals are giving me goose pimples.